Tesselschade-Arbeid Adelt

 The Tesselschade-Arbeid Adelt (TAA) is a Dutch women's rights organization.
 Founded in 1871 under the name Algemeene Vrouwenvereeniging Arbeid Adelt, it was the first nationwide women's organisation in the Netherlands, and the eldest still operating.
-It split in to the Arbeid Adelt (AA) and Tesselschade in 1872, but reunified into the Tesselschade-Arbeid Adelt in 1947.
+It split into the Arbeid Adelt (AA) and Tesselschade in 1872, but reunified into the Tesselschade-Arbeid Adelt in 1947.

 History

 Origin

 In 1870 women had started to craft and sell products for the Red Cross.
 Betsy Perk saw this as an opportunity to encourage more women to sell their work.

 Arbeid Adelt

 Betsy Perk founded Algemeene Vrouwenvereeniging Arbeid Adelt, commonly known as Arbeid Adelt (AA; English: Labour Is Ennobling), in 1871.
 It was inspired by the debate over women's access to education and different professions, which had been initiated in the Netherlands by Mienette Storm-van der Chijs in the 1860s.
 The purpose of the organisation was to work for more access to education and professions for women, and to actively support women to support themselves professionally.

 In October 1871 she founded the Algemeen Nederlandsche Vrouwenvereeniging Arbeid Adelt (General Dutch Women's Association Arbeid Adelt) along with its own magazine, Onze Roeping (Our Calling).
 The association mostly focused their efforts on unmarried women from the higher classes.
 In December 1871, an exhibition was organised in Delft where women's crafts could be bought.
 The names of the makers were presented along the items, which was a new phenomenon and was meant to highlight the fact that these women were also craftspeople willing to make profit.
 The exhibition became successful and was even visited by the Dutch Queen Sophie of Württemberg, who became a patron of the association.